 In the interest of remaining compliant with the law, the Code shall be reviewed at regular intervals to ensure it remains applicable to the challenges of a dynamic business environment.

-This Code is applicable to every employee/retainer/adviser etc of IPR, who must comply with all applicable laws, rules, and other corporate policies.
+This Code is applicable to every employee/retainer/adviser etc of Integral, who must comply with all applicable laws, rules, and other corporate policies.

 Corruption is the misuse of public power for private profit, or the misuse of entrusted power for private gain.